sttoracle/ORACASB/README.md

 ![](images/CASB/7B1AFFA4-DF72-401B-9975-68272079B2F2.png)

 "The Health Summary: All Application Instances" card summarizes potential threat information across all registered application instances.
-The definitions of the different health and risk indicators ( e.g. Policy Alerts) will be presented in additional sessions within this workshop .
+The definitions of the different health and risk indicators (e.g. Policy Alerts) will be presented in additional sessions within this workshop.

 #### Access Map